kayac-chang/social-proof-section/Guide.md

 #### 6. Implement Desktop Size for Responsive Web Design

-before adapt to responsive web design, adding some unit in our design system will let our work more efficient.
+Before adapt to responsive web design,
+adding some unit in our design system will let our work more efficient.

 ```css
 :local :root {